DEA-GE/LAVA/README.md

 Create a folder named __"Raw_Spatial_Data"__.
 Inside that folder create two more folder named __"gebco"__ and __"OSM"__.

 Following data must be downloaded:
 * [GEBCO Gridded Bathymetry Data](https://download.gebco.net/) using the download tool.
 Select a larger area around your study region.
 Set a tick for a GeoTIFF file under "Grid" and download the file from the basket.
-Put the file into the folder __"gebco"__ and name it *gebco_study_region.tif*.
+Put the file into the folder __"gebco"__ and name it *gebco_cutout.tif*.
 This data provides the elevation in each pixel.
 * [CORINE land cover global dataset](https://zenodo.org/records/3939050) from zenodo the file named *PROBAV_LC100_global_v3.0.1_2019-nrt_Discrete-Classification-map_EPSG-4326.tif*.
 Leave the name as it is and put it in the __"Raw_Spatial_Data"__ folder.
+Attention: the file size is 1.7 GB
 * [OpenStreetMap Shapefile](https://download.geofabrik.de/) of the country where your study region is located.
 Click on the relevant continent and then country to download the ´.shp.zip´.
 Unzip and put the country folder inside the __"OSM"__-folder.